-Central and Salem College complies with the provisions of Title VI of the Civil Rights Act of 1964.
+Central and Salem College comply with the provisions of Title VI of the Civil Rights Act of 1964.
 The College, in its admission, instruction, and graduation requirements, practices no discrimination based on race, creed, sex, color, age, religion, or ethnic origin.
-However, Central and Salem College reserves the right to deny admission to any person not having the ability to benefit from the training offered at this institution.
+However, Central and Salem College reserves the right to deny admission to any person who does not have the ability to benefit from the training offered at this institution.